Dulieka-Himashan/trackwatch-dashboard/README.md

 # trackwatch-dashboard
 Real-time station monitoring dashboard for the Multimodal Intelligent Transportation Safety System — Elephant &amp; Human Train Collision Prevention, Sri Lanka Railways.
-# 🐘 TRACKWATCH — Multimodal Intelligent Transportation Safety System
+# 🐘 ElephantEye - Real-Time Wildlife Collision Prevention System
 ### Elephant & Human Train Collision Prevention · Sri Lanka Railways

 ---

 ## 📌 Project Overview

-TRACKWATCH is a real-time hazard detection system mounted on a locomotive that detects warm-bodied animals or humans on the railway track using thermal infrared sensing combined with HD video.
+ELEPHANTEYE is a real-time hazard detection system mounted on a locomotive that detects warm-bodied animals or humans on the railway track using thermal infrared sensing combined with HD video.
 The system triggers an alarm even in total darkness, rain, or fog — making it effective 24/7 in all weather conditions.

 This repository contains the **Station Monitoring Web Dashboard** — the frontend interface used by station operators to monitor live track conditions, view thermal detection data, and track hazard events in real time.